acct252000/udacity_scalable_apps/README.md

 - Holds user_name and email.

 - **GameForm**
--Representation of a Game's state.
+- Representation of a Game's state.
 Includes fields from Game model, except for move field which tracks history, computer_card, computer_crazy_suit, and game_message fields used to play vs computer, along with a text message field for game messages.
 User one and user two fields in Game model are representd by user_one_name and user_two_name in form.
 Also holds urlsafe_key.

 - **GameForms**
 - Multiple GameForm container

 - **GameHistoryForm**
--Representation of a Game's history.
+- Representation of a Game's history.
 Holds game's urlsafe_key, user_one_name, user_two_name, date, and move fields.

 - **NewGameForm**
 - Used to create a new game (user_one_name, user_two_name)